 Sec.
-6. (a) In describing its existing electric power resources, the utility must include in its IRP the following information:
+6. (a) In describing its existing electric power resources, the utility must include in its IRP the following information relevant to the 20 year planning period being evaluated:

-(1) The net dependable generating capacity of the system and each generating unit.
+(1) The net and gross dependable generating capacity of the system and each generating unit.

 (2) The expected changes to existing generating capacity, including the following: